ptiszai/FS19_CommunicationInterface/README.md

 ![](doc/kep1.png)<br>

 Current "r:\\" drive on th my PC.<br>
-You overwrite if other on the you PC.<br>
+You overwrite if other on the you PC the new drive character.<br>
 In the source file of F19_ComInterface: FS19_mod/source/CommunicationInterface.lua, line 11:<br>
 ```bash
 CommunicationInterface.drive = "r:\\" -- ram drive